San Antonio Medical Center and USAA Corridor High-Value Multifamily Playbook

 Question

-What is the best multifamily expression of the [[San Antonio Medical Center and USAA Corridor]] in 2026, and why is this still the clearest workforce-housing node in San Antonio?
+What is the strongest multifamily expression of the [[San Antonio Medical Center and USAA Corridor]] in 2026, and why is this still the clearest anchor-driven workforce-housing node in San Antonio?

-Best deal profile: Disciplined workforce capital focused on stable occupancy, clean basis, and assets that sit close enough to institutional employment to benefit from the corridor's rent floor.
+Best deal profile: Basis-conscious workforce capital focused on stable occupancy, clean rent ceilings, and assets close enough to the institutional employment spine to benefit from the corridor's demand floor.

 Method